mryogi11/mybabybridge_benefit_platform/docs/HANDOVER.md

 ## Known Issues and Challenges

 1. **Database Schema Synchronization (Drizzle):** If manual SQL changes are made to the Supabase database without updating the Drizzle schema (`src/lib/db/schema.ts`), or vice-versa, `drizzle-kit generate` might produce incorrect migration scripts or report "No Changes".
 This was encountered during the messaging refactor, requiring manual SQL (`ALTER TABLE`) to add missing columns (`is_read`, `thread_id`) when `drizzle-kit generate` failed to detect the schema drift. `drizzle-kit push` should be used with extreme caution due to potential data loss if schemas have significantly diverged.
+Additionally, significant Drizzle migrations (like a baseline) might disable RLS or drop policies, requiring manual restoration (see RLS/Policy notes in Database Setup section).
 2. **Historical Migration Files (`supabase/migrations`):** The project contains historical migration files in `supabase/migrations/` from the previous Supabase CLI workflow.
 These are **no longer used** for applying schema changes but serve as a reference for the database's intended structure.
 The payment-related migrations in this directory may have non-standard filenames and were likely never applied correctly.
 3. **Authentication Redirect Issues**: Sometimes there can be issues with redirection after login.
 The code now includes fallback mechanisms.
 4. **API Routes with Cookies**: Some API routes use cookies which causes warnings during build about dynamic server usage.